Daiweisen/ChimeUp/README.md

 # chimeup

-A new Flutter project.
+A Flutter fintech app UI

-## Getting Started

-This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: